pingcap/docs-tidb-operator/en/notes-tidb-operator-v1.1.md

 ## Switch other components or features managed by chart to services supported by TiDB Operator v1.1

-This section describes how to switch other components and features managed by the chart to services in TiBD Operator v1.1.
+This section describes how to switch other components and features managed by the chart to services in TiDB Operator v1.1.

 ## Ad-hoc backup